Full Course Catalog: Coming soon.

 Prerequisite: Pre-Calculus, Algebra II, and Geometry.
 This is a college level class using higher applications of Algebra and Geometry to solve complex and abstract problems, matrices, derivatives, complex roots and numbers, limits, integrals, and real-world problem-solving using math.
 Students who wish to earn college credit through the CUSUCCEED Program will receive registration information from their teacher on the first day of class.

 Prerequisite: Algebra II.
 This is a college-level class that takes all of the Algebra concepts learned and extends the process.
 Concepts covered are number systems and properties, coordinate system and graphing, linear equations, polynomials, functions, exponential and logarithmic of equations inequalities.
 All of these are covered in depth and rigorously.
 In addition, sequences in series may be covered with probability, time permitting.

 Prerequisite: Teacher permission.
-This is a performing class that may perform as a marching band and Pep band in the fall, and performs concerts and at festivals the rest of the year.
-An audition is not required, but previous band experience is highly desirable.
+This is a performing class that may perform as a marching band and pep band in the fall, and performs concerts and at festivals the rest of the year.
+An audition is required, and previous band experience is highly desirable.
 This class performs a variety of quality band literature.
 This is a year-long class and participation in performances is required.

-This is a performing class that performs at concerts and festivals throughout the year.; This class practices a wide variety of quality choir literature in 2, 3, or 4 part-harmonies.
+Prerequisite: None.
+This is a performing class that performs at concerts and festivals throughout the year.
+This class practices a wide variety of quality choir literature in 2, 3, or 4 part-harmonies.
 This is a year-long class and participation in performances is required.

 This course focuses on overall physical fitness, flexibility, agility, endurance, as well as the study of lifelong activities and sports.